AdobeDocs/campaign-web.nl-NL/help/v8/landing-pages/create-lp.md

 >[!CAUTION]
 >
->U kunt landingspagina&#39;s niet tonen of uitgeven die van de cliëntconsole in het Web van de Campagne worden gecreeerd.
+>U kunt bestemmingspagina&#39;s niet tonen of uitgeven die van de cliëntconsole (Webformulieren) in het gebruikersinterface van het Web van de Campagne worden gecreeerd.
 Meer informatie in het dialoogvenster [Documentatie over de campagnecollecommissie](https://experienceleague.adobe.com/docs/campaign/campaign-v8/content/webapps.html){target="_blank"}.

 <!--If you unpublish a landing page which is referenced in a message, the link to the landing page will be broken and an error page will be displayed.
 You cannot delete a published landing page.
 To delete it, you must first unpublish it.-->

 U kunt een openingspagina dupliceren of verwijderen.
-Klik op de drie stippen naast een openingspagina om de gewenste actie te selecteren.
+Klik op de ellips naast een landingspagina om de gewenste actie te selecteren.

 ## Een landingspagina maken {#create-landing-page}